amerand/CANDID/README.md

 # [C]ompanion [A]nalysis and [N]on-[D]etection in [I]nterferometric [D]ata

-This is a suite of tools to find faint companion around star in interferometric data in the [OIFITS format](http://www.mrao.cam.ac.uk/research /optical-interferometry/oifits/).
+This is a suite of tools to find faint companion around star in interferometric data in the [OIFITS format](http://www.mrao.cam.ac.uk/research/optical-interferometry/oifits/).
 This tool allows to systematically search for faint companions in OIFITS data, and if not found, estimates the detection limit.

 ## What does it do for you?

 ### Companion Search

-The tool is based on model fitting (scipy.optimize.leastsqFit) with a grid for the starting point of the companion position.
+The tool is based on model fitting [scipy.optimize.leastsq](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.optimize.leastsq.html) with a grid for the starting point of the companion position.
 It unsures that all positions are explored by estimating a-posteriori if the grid was dense enough, and provide an estimate of the optimum gride density.

 ### Detection limit
 It uses Chi2 statistics to estimate the level of detection in "number of sigmas".

 ### Non-Detection Limit
 There are 2 approachs inplemented: [Absil et al. 2011](http://adsabs.harvard.edu/abs/2011A%26A...535A..68A) and CANDID's Analytical Companion Injection (Gallenne et al. 2015, in preparation).